 It is costly for us to operate our large truck so there may be items in good shape that we will not pick up, such as smaller items that can fit in a car that you could bring to the store.
 If we do pick up your items, they need to be in the garage or on the driveway.
 We do not enter the house or move items up or down stairs and we do not disassemble or disconnect items.
 Items must be dry; even if they are covered outside but somehow still manage to get wet, we will not be able to accept them.
 So please be cognizant of our situation.

-PLEASE DO NOT DROP OFF ANY ITEMS AT THE STORE AFTER HOURS.
+PLEASE DO NOT DROP OFF ANY ITEMS AFTER STORE HOURS.

 Habitat for Humanity is a not-for-profit entity and your donations are tax-deductible.
 Please be aware that we are not able to assign a value to any donated items.
 Our donor receipt includes our Federal Tax ID Number and an IRS website that will help you determine the value of your donated property.

-For full-kitchen donations, please email photos to firstname.lastname@example.org with a description of what is included in the donation, e.g., cabinets, countertop, sink, appliances.
+For full-kitchen donations, please email photos of the kitchen before it is removed from the home to firstname.lastname@example.org with a description of what is included in the donation, e.g., cabinets, countertop, sink, appliances.
 This helps us determine if we can accept them, determine the amount of space needed in the truck and allows us to promote them on our website.

 LOOKING TO MAKE A MONETARY DONATION OR VOLUNTEER AT A BUILD SITE?